-Intestinal obstruction is a blockage of your small intestine or colon that prevents food and fluid from passing through.
-Intestinal obstruction can be caused by many conditions, including fibrous bands of tissue in the abdomen (adhesions), hernias and tumors.
+Intestinal obstruction is a blockage that keeps food or liquid from passing through your small intestine or large intestine (colon).
+Intestinal obstruction may be caused by fibrous bands of tissue in the abdomen (adhesions) which form after surgery, inflamed or infected pouches in your intestine (diverticulitis), hernias and tumors.

 Colon and small intestine

 The small intestine and colon are components of your digestive tract, which processes the foods you eat.
-The small intestine and colon extract nutrients from the foods.
-What isn't absorbed by the ...
+The small intestine and colon extract nutrients and water from the foods.
+What isn't absorbed ...